 The proposed rules are being considered to:

-These Proposed Rules are open for a 60-day public comment period for stakeholders interested in providing comments.
+These Proposed Rules are open for a 60-day public comment period for stakeholders who wish to provide comments.
 Written comments may be submitted to the PSYPACT Commission via the PSYPACT website (https://psypact.gov/page/PublicComment).
-The deadline for submission of written comments is October 3, 2025.
+The deadline for submission of written comments is February 20, 2026.

 The Board of Psychology was created in 1965 to safeguard the health, safety and welfare of the citizens of Wyoming by ensuring that those individuals licensed or certified to provide psychology services in this state are appropriately qualified.
 The Board operations are fully supported by fees established and collected and relies on no General Fund monies.
 During the 2022 Legislative Session, the Board was granted the authority to license behavior analysts and assistant behavior analysts.